 The Observation Tower is an opportunity to glimpse all three Niagara Falls, which includes the fall on the Canadian side.
 A quick trip 175 feet down to the Niagara Gorge in an elevator and you will be standing on Niagara Falls USA Observation Deck.

 This deck provides breathtaking views of the falls.
 This deck is open year-round but can close depending on weather conditions.
 So, be sure to check the weather before you visit the tower.

 Cave of the Winds

 Behind Bridal Veil Falls is a stupendous natural cave.
 Although there is no access inside the cave, the views from outside the cave are stunning.
-The World Changed Here Pavilion and display share history of the falls and helps you prepare for the 175-foot trip to the Niagara Gorge for an up-close and personal view of the Bridal Veil Falls.
+The World Changed Here Pavilion and display share the history of the falls and help you prepare for the 175-foot trip to the Niagara Gorge for an up-close and personal view of the Bridal Veil Falls.

 Once there, you can stand at the “Hurricane Deck” and watch the falls crash against the rocks.
 You can’t get any closer than this.
 Don’t worry about getting all of your clothes or shoes wet because the admission fee includes free sandals as well as a poncho.

 If you want to get a real bird’s eye view of the Niagara Falls of New York, then you must take flight.
 You don’t need a passport to travel through the sky with this tour.
 The aerial views of these beautiful falls will leave you breathless.
 You even get to check out the “competition” of the Canadian side of the Niagara Falls

 3 Places to Find the Best Views of Niagara Falls, NY

 If you want to explore one of nature’s most spectacular wonders, here are some of the most spectacular spots in Niagara Falls to view the cascading waterfalls.